August 2020 FDA Updates Regarding Donor Eligibility Criteria

 Note: Changes were made after review of scientific and epidemiologic data including the experiences of other countries, and the FDA has concluded that current policies regarding the above donor eligibility criteria can be modified without compromising the safety of the blood supply.

-For more information please check out the links below:
+For more information about FDA Recommedations for Donor Eligbility, please check out the links below:

 Revised Recommendations for Reducing the Risk of Human Immunodeficiency Virus Transmission by Blood and Blood Products